Milani-K/HTML-CSS/README.md

 * Absolute and Relative are used to position and control the layout of elements.

 # Difference between Absolute and Relative properties?
+Relative can be positioned within the element they are in .